What We Do

 CBF helps brothers and sisters and their families in the UK who are struggling financially.
-Outside the UK this role largely falls to CBM(W)
+Outside the UK this role largely falls to another of our Charities i.e. the Christadelphian Bible Mission.

-As disciples of the Lord Jesus Christ, we learn to cope with most of the ups and downs of everyday life most of the time.
-However, sometimes things go badly wrong causing hardship and distress as well as affecting those we love.
+As disciples of the Lord Jesus Christ, we learn to cope with many of the ups and downs of everyday life for the majority of the time.
+However, sometimes things can go wrong causing hardship and distress as well as affecting those we love.
 Often help can be found within the wider family circle or from our ecclesia, but when this is not enough CBF is there to help.

-We can help if you’re struggling to make ends meet on a low income, or faced with a financial crisis because of unemployment, redundancy, sickness or an accident.
-We can also help fund nursing and residential care as well as respite care.
-We guarantee that all applications for help will be dealt with quickly and sympathetically and in strict confidence in conjunction with your Recording Brother.
+The CBF can help if you’re struggling to make ends meet on a low income, or faced with a financial crisis because of unemployment, redundancy, sickness or an accident.
+The CBF can also help fund nursing and residential care as well as respite care.
+All applications for help made to the CBF will be dealt with quickly and sympathetically and in strict confidence in conjunction with your Recording Brother/Secretary (the administrator of the ecclesia).

 Help with fuel and water bills